AuenKr/open-code.nvim/CONTRIBUTING.md

 ## Ways to Contribute

-There are several ways you can contribute to OpenCode.nvim:
+There are several ways you can contribute to Opencode.nvim:

 - Reporting bugs
 - Suggesting enhancements